Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Remains of a four-room house in Tel Hazor National Park:

-This house was originally located on the top of the template/palace and moved here for preservation.
+This house was originally located on the top of the template/palace and was moved here for preservation.
 It is a typical Israelite four-room (or four spaces) house.
 I have marked the four spaces with yellow rectangles.
-The house included a small yard (number 2) and three areas around it.
-The people lived on the second floor, and house tasks were made in the yard.
+The house included a small yard (number 2) and three areas.
+The people lived on the second floor, and house tasks were done in the yard.

 Here is the reconstructed oil press that was initially found in the yard: